JKofler93/contact-keeper-back-end/README.md

 Step 3: in terminal... rails db:migrate

+Step 3.5: add seed data if you want in db/seeds.rd

 Step 4: in terminal... rails db:seed

-Step 4.5: add seed data if you want in db/seeds.rd

 Step 5: in terminal... rails s